 ## The basics

-- Default exemption: 60 days, free, stamped on arrival - Extension: +30 days, THB 1,900 (~Rs 4,650), at any Thai Immigration Office - Total: 90 days - Beyond 90 days: you must leave (border run or flight out) and re-enter — but the 2nd re-entry is now scrutinised in 2026
+- Default exemption: 30 days, free, stamped on arrival (TDAC online mandatory within 72h) - Extension: +30 days, THB 1,900 (~Rs 4,650), at any Thai Immigration Office - Total visa-free: 60 days (30 + 30) - Beyond 60 days: apply for the paid e-Visa or DTV BEFORE flying, border-run cycling is now flagged by immigration

 See Thailand visa for the entry rules.